SamBailey6194/photo-guides/README.md

 ### Features Left to Implement

 - Make the "Setting Tutorial" be a dropdown and have "Lighting Triangle", "ISO", "Shutter Speed", and "Aperture" as options.
-  - "Lighting Triangle" would have the two sections on the current "Setting Tutorial" page
+  - "Lighting Triangle" would have the two sections on the current "Settings Tutorial" page
   - The other 3 pages would go into detail and use images as examples to explain how to use that specific setting clearly

 ## Lessons Learnt